mssola/conventions/cpp.md

 ### Namespaces

-- All code has to be scoped by a common namespace.
+- All the code has to be scoped by a common namespace.
+The name of this common namespace should be related to the project's name.
-- It is ok to have nested named namespaces if they are really needed.
+- It is ok to have nested named namespaces if they improve the code hierarchy.
 - Anonymous namespaces are encouraged in `.cpp` files.
-The rationale behind this is that they avoid link time naming conflicts by keeping symbols internal to their transaltion unit.
+The rationale behind this is that they avoid link time naming conflicts by keeping symbols internal to their translation unit.
 They are better than using the `static` keyword because `static` does not work on struct and class declarations.
 - Inline namespaces are forbidden.
 Just don't do it, they are not worth it.
 - The `using` directive is forbidden in `.h` files.
 It is fine to use them in